 Looking for great pool design ideas?
 You can optimise your pool for exercising just like this Fastlane Series lap pool.
 Its long and linear design makes it perfect for swimming laps, without having to put too much thought into glitzing it up.

 A common reason among our customers is that they want a pool for recreational purposes.
+Are you one of the people who just love to watch the beautiful pool, relax by the water in their best baders and their stylish hair style?
 In that case, pools must be designed to suit amateur swimmers or, often, children.
 You will need safety features such as slip-resistant flooring, a shallow end and elevated steps in order to get the best out of your weekend swims or quality time with family.
 If you are a professional swimmer looking for the ideal pool to get in a good workout, you can opt for a Fastlane Series pool instead that has sufficient depth and space to practice strokes.
 Another purpose of wanting a pool can be purely for leisure, and in these cases we would recommend adding on features to your fibreglass pool.
 Water walls, fountains, spas, and waders are just some of the water features you can use to spruce up your pool.
 These addons aren’t just functional, they can transform your backyard to your dream home!

 You can also look at the usage frequency and maintenance level of the pool.
 For pool owners that intend to handle cleaning and upkeep themselves, the best choice would be a low maintenance fibreglass pool.
 Size matters here too.
 Since your pool is outdoors, it is also likely that insects, pets, leaves and other debris can affect the longevity of the pool.
 Using durable materials like fibreglass help to reduce the hassle of constant maintenance.
 Reviewing all the options that a swimming pool can offer can help you narrow down to the exact size, shape and style of pool that can best cater to your needs so you do not get carried away with a pool design idea that doesn’t suit your needs.